 If more than one ballot is needed from the batch, keep counting until you have retrieved all of the ballots.
 Always double check the batch name with the retrieval list to ensure it is the same container.

-Once the ballots have been retrieved from a container, reseal the container (keeping the ballots selected out) and complete any chain of custody documentation required.
+Once the ballots have been retrieved from a container, reseal the container (keeping the ballots selected out) and complete any required chain of custody documentation.